-The Board knows of no other matters that will be presented for consideration at the Annual Meeting.
+The Board does not know of any other matters to be brought before the Annual Meeting.
 If any other matters are properly brought before the Annual Meeting, it is the intention of the persons named in the accompanying proxy to vote on those matters in accordance with their best judgment.
 This discretionary authority is granted when you sign the form of proxy.